Establishing a DLP strategy

 Contoso admins have created another shared environment for users to create apps for user and team productivity use cases.
 This environment has an associated tenant-level DLP policy that isn't as risk-averse as a default policy and allows makers to use connectors like Azure services in addition to the Office 365 services.
 Because this is a non-default environment, admins can actively control the environment maker list for it.
 This is a tiered approach to shared user and team productivity environment and associated DLP settings.

-In addition, for the business units to create line-of-business applications, they have created development, test, and production environments for their tax and audit subsidiaries across various countries.
+In addition, for the business units to create line-of-business applications, they have created development, test, and production environments for their tax and audit subsidiaries across various countries/regions.
 The environment maker access to these environments is carefully managed, and appropriate first- and third-party connectors are made available using tenant-level DLP policies in consultation with the business unit stakeholders.

 Similarly, dev/test/production environments are created for Central IT's use to develop and roll out relevant or right applications.
 These business application scenarios typically have a well-defined set of connectors that need to be made available for makers, testers, and users in these environments.
 Access to these connectors is managed using a dedicated tenant-level policy.